 ‘We continued to be friends up till 18 May 1940, when we were arrested together.
 The day before we had made an arrangement that on the following day (that is 18 May) we would go together to the b_ to change some money.
 When the G_came to our house for my father and me T_ came, and in this way he got arrested with me.
 We spent our “stay” in the G_ at J_ and then in the L_ Castle (a prison in R_) and then a prison in T_.
 On 8 August we were transported from T_ to the camp at S_near B_ where we received new surnames, T_, 28948 and I 28958.’

-In early 2020, we commissioned George Saxon to develop a short artist lab residency, using film and performance to deconstruct the expansive archival prompts and traces that closely inform his practice.
+In early 2020, we commissioned George Saxon to develop an artist lab residency, using film and performance to deconstruct the expansive archival prompts and traces that closely inform his practice.
 We considered how we could open out the methods and stories behind the experimental film works he produced as part of the late 1970’s – 80’s underground scene, from the film labs of Camden to the artists’ squat communities in the East End of London.
 Places and projects within which George and his late partner D. John Briscoe played significant roles.

 ‘Spect.
 Anon.’ is a moniker under which George Saxon and D. John Briscoe envisioned a series of ongoing works; performances, writings, drawings, film, audio and video that began in 1976.
 These propositions often described as ‘constructions of events’, drew as much from Situationist writings as from personal myth-making.
 This speculative approach described by George was prompted by the Genesis P. Orridge statement which opens the accompanying publication (NOTES FOR PROGRAMME 2, ‘THREE ABSENT GUESSED, New British Avant-Garde FILMS, Edinburgh Film Festival ’78).
 The resulting exhibition at Vivid Projects, draws together transitional performances first streamed live on Instagram alongside archival material and new films.